junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Protecting Older Workers Against Discrimination Act”.
+This Act may be cited as the “Protecting Older Workers Against Discrimination Act of 2021”.

 ## § 2.
 Standards of proof